-component of the ppSPA or the

-SAC and urbanisation impacts are therefore unlikely.
+The allocation is not located within 400m the closest component of the ppSPA or the SAC and urbanisation impacts are therefore unlikely.
 The allocation is located on the edge of Edwinstowe approx. 640m from the closest component of the ppSPA and also the SAC.
 A review of aerial photography indicates that the site comprises an agricultural field, however given its location immediately adjacent to a residential area (on two sides) it is unlikely to provide FLL.
 Edwinstowe - District Centre Policy ED/DC/1 To promote the strength of Edwinstowe as a Principal Village, a District Centre has been defined on the Policies Map.
 Development of retail and other town centre uses within the District Centre will be considered against the general policy requirements in the Core Strategy and the Development Management Policies in Chapter 7, with particular reference to DM Policy 11 Retail and Town Centre Uses.
 F Screen out.
 This policy defines the District Centre in Edwinstowe.
 It does not trigger any change or development.
 Edwinstowe - Sherwood Forest Visitor Centre Policy ED/VC/1 Visitor Centre Completed F Screen out Edwinstowe - Rail Station Policy ED/St/1 To allow for the potential reopening of the Dukeries railway line, land has been allocated on the Policies Map for a station and associated infrastructure.
 Development on or adjacent to this site that may prejudice the implementation of this proposal will be resisted.
 F Screen out.
 This policy allocates land for a new station and associated infrastructure.
 It does not trigger any change or development.
 Edwinstowe - Main Open Areas Policy Ed/MOA Main Open Areas represent those areas of predominantly open land within Edwinstowe that play an important part in defining its form and structure.
 Within land allocated on the Policies Map as Main Open Areas, planning permission will not normally be granted for built development.
 F Screen out.
 This policy allocates Main Open Areas in Edwinstowe.
 It does not trigger any change or development.
-Bilsthorpe - Housing Site 1 Policy Bi/Ho/1 Site de-allocated F Screen out Bilsthorpe - Housing Site 2 Policy Bi/Ho/2 Land to the north of Kirklington Road has been allocated on the Policies Map for residential development providing around 136 dwellings.
+Bilsthorpe - Housing Site 1 Policy Bi/Ho/1 Land to the north of Kirklington Road has been allocated on the Policies Map for residential development providing around 20 dwellings.
 L Screen in.
-There is potential for downstream in-combination
+There is potential for downstream in-combination water quality impacts upon the Humber Estuary Habitat site designations.